 The context

 Marie is Head of Sales at a SaaS project management vendor targeting creative agencies with 10 to 50 employees in France.
-Her team: 1 AE and 2 SDRs.
+Her team: one AE and two SDRs.
 Martech budget: €800/month.
 Goal: grow from €80K to €250K ARR in 12 months.

-Before signals, her SDRs prospected cold via LinkedIn: 100 messages per week, 4% response rate, 1 demo booked per SDR per week.
-Result: anemic pipeline, demotivated SDRs, prohibitive customer acquisition cost.
+Before signals, her SDRs prospected cold via LinkedIn: 100 messages per week, 4% response rate, one demo booked per SDR per week.
+Anemic pipeline, demotivated SDRs, prohibitive customer acquisition cost.

 Setup (months 1-2)

-Marie configures Rodz with 4 targeted signals for her ICP:
+Marie configures Rodz with four targeted signals for her ICP:

-- Job postings — Creative agencies hiring project managers or art directors (sign of growth and need for structure)
+- Job postings.
+Creative agencies hiring project managers or art directors (a sign of growth and need for structure).

 She connects Rodz to HubSpot (CRM), Lemlist (sequences), and Slack (alerts).